kvankova/code-embedder/README.md

 With any changes to the section `A` in `main.py`, the code block section is updated in the `README` file with the next workflow run.

 ### 🧩 Object update
-The tag used for object update follows the same convention as the tag for section update, but you provide `object_name` instead of `section_name` (and use `o:` instead of `s:`).
-The object name can be a function name or a class name.
+The tag used for object update follows the same convention as the tag for section update with the following changes:
+- use `o:` instead of `s:`
+- use `object_name`

 > [!Warning]
 > The `object_name` must match exactly the name of the object (function, class) in the script file, including the case.
 If you define class `Person` in the script, you must use `Person` as the object name in the `README`, not lowercase `person`.